akeneo/pim-api-docs/content/getting-started/from-identifiers-to-uuid-7x/welcome.md

 - `PATCH /api/rest/v1/products-uuid/{uuid}`, same as [PATCH /api/rest/v1/products/{code}](https://api.akeneo.com/api-reference.html#patch_products__code_)
 - `DELETE /api/rest/v1/products-uuid/{uuid}`, same as [DELETE /api/rest/v1/products/{code}](https://api.akeneo.com/api-reference.html#delete_products__code_)

-And later (during the last quarter of 2022), we will make optional the product identifier (`pim_catalog_identifier` attribute).
+And later (during the last quarter of 2022), we will make optional the product identifier value (`pim_catalog_identifier` attribute).

 ## Why do we do that?

-At the time these lines are written (July 2022), a PIM product contains one and only one way of unique identification: the so-called property `identifier` (the only `pim_catalog_identifier` attribute of the whole product).
+At the time these lines are written (July 2022), a PIM product contains one and only one way of unique identification: the so-called field `identifier` (the only `pim_catalog_identifier` attribute of the whole product).
-Usually, this field value is simply the SKU (Stock Keeping Unit) of the product, but what if you need to identify your product with several product identifiers (SKU, EAN, GTIN,...)?
+In Serenity, this field value is the SKU (Stock Keeping Unit) of the product, but what if you need to identify your product with several product identifiers (SKU, EAN, GTIN,...)?
-Adding classic fields won't do the job: you need a kind of identifier field for each product identifier.
+Adding classic fields won't do the job: you need a kind of identifier field for each product.
+And how will you identify your product if its SKU has changed?

-That's the purpose of the brand-new multi-identifier feature.
+That's the purpose of the brand-new product UUID feature.

-But before making it happen, a product must have a **unique** and **immutable** way to identify it: that's why we introduce the product UUID (for Universally Unique identifier).
+But before making it happen, a product must have a **unique** and **immutable** way to identify it: that's why we introduce the product UUID (for Universally Unique Identifier).

 ## What are the impacts?

-Of course, [Products endpoints](https://api.akeneo.com/api-reference.html#Product) will remain available, even when new API endpoints will be ready for use.
+Of course, [Products endpoints](https://api.akeneo.com/api-reference.html#Product) will remain available (and they be enriched with a `UUID` property), even when new API endpoints will be ready for use.
 Nevertheless, when the current product identifier will become optional:
 - [GET /api/rest/v1/products](https://api.akeneo.com/api-reference.html#get_products) won’t return products with empty product identifiers (in other words, you may miss products if you continue to use this endpoint);
 - `associations` property for [GET /api/rest/v1/products](https://api.akeneo.com/api-reference.html#get_products) or [GET /api/rest/v1/products/{code}](https://api.akeneo.com/api-reference.html#get_products__code_) may contain **NULL** values (product associated with a product without identifier);